BBK-SDP-2015-emassa01/pair/README.md

 This was a pair assignment to implement an Artificial Intelligence (AI) concept that utilizes trees.
 A game-tree determines the best possible move for a given game board in a game of Connect Four.

-The algorithm implemented in the minimax algorithm.
+The algorithm implemented is the minimax algorithm.

 The AI/game is written in Scala, using the functional programming aspects of the language.